 ial-ground just back of his own farm is Denman Thompson, it is reported, the last resting-place of this great man. has built at his own expense a solid His tomb occupies the centre of a large cut-stone wall in front of the old ceme- lot surrounded by a high iron fence. tery in West Swanzey, N. H. Apropos The vault is entirely covered with soil of cemetery walls, they used to tell a and is only opened on the death of one good story of Jim Fisk and his atti- of the family.
 It was last opened in tude toward such structures.
-A dele- 1862 to recieve the remains of Fletcher than ex-Queen Isabella, who tips the scale gation from a country town in which Webster, who was shot in the last bat- at 249.
-York engineer.
-Let the afflicted part had happened, proceeded to lay his bill he had resided for a time when a boy, the of Bull Run.
-In the same vault lie Emperor William has but recently waited upon him in the height of his the bodies of children and grand- honored bimself with any high military prosperity, begging for a subscription children.
+A dele- 1862 to recieve the remains of Fletcher than ex-Queen Isabelia, who tips the scale gation from a country town in which Webster, who was shot in the last bat- at 249. he had resided for a time when a boy, the of Bull Run.
+In the same vault lie waited upon him in the height of his the bodies of children and grandprosperity, begging for a subscription children.
 Not a drop of Webster rank.
-Though as Kaiser he is the "War to put a wall around the old cemetery. blood now remains in existence.
-The Lord" of the German army, he remained "Not a cent." said Fisk, "I won't give last living member of the family is the but a brigadier until a short time ago, when you a cent.
-It's a useless expense, wife of Fletcher Webster.
-On her he rose to be a major-general.
-Since Queen Nobody in the cemetery wants to get death the tomb will once more open Victoria made him a general.
-Moltke has assuming man blow his own horn .- Terre out and nobody out of it wants to get to recieve her remains, and will then urged him to come up to the first rank, and in."-N. Y. Tribune. be closed and sealed forever.
-The Queen Regent of Spain and her family were weighed recently at San Sebastian, King Alfonso weighs 35 pounds: his mother, the Queen Regent, 118; his eldest sister, the Princess of the Austrias, 48; the Infanta Maria Theresa, 45.
-The whole family, therefore, weighs three pounds less he is now a commanding general.
+Though as Kaiser he is the "War or age, ever spoke words of tenderer to put a wall around the old cemetery. blood now remains in existence.
+The Lord" of the German army, he remained "Not a cent." said Fisk, "I won't give last living member of the family is the but a brigadier until a short time ago, when

+Hay fever will make even the most un- Nobody in the cemetery wants to get death the tomb will once more open Victoria made him a general.
+Moltke has assuming man blow his own horn. - Terre out and nobody out of it wants to get to recieve her remains, and will then urged him to come up to the first rank, and in."-N. Y. Tribune. be closed and sealed forever.